 - Should I always offer store credit as a refund alternative?: For change-of-mind and partial cases, yes.
 For damaged or our-error, default to a full cash refund unless the customer specifically wants credit.

 - Can AI handle refund denials safely?: For routine denials with clear policy match, yes, with human review.
-For edge cases or repeat-customer denials, human handles directly.
+For edge cases or repeat-customer denials, a human handles directly.

 - Should I apologize in a refund denial?: Acknowledge the disappointment without apologizing for applying a fair policy.
-“I understand this is not the outcome you were hoping for” beats “I am so sorry we cannot help”.
+“I understand this is not the outcome you were hoping for” beats “I am so sorry we cannot help.”